Have you used the Teeter Hang Ups inversion device to treat back problems? We'd like to hear from you!

 - Made in China.
 This is an issue for some people, but obviously isn’t related to the product’s effectiveness.

-My father has severe back problems and wanted to try out the Teeter Hang Ups.
+One tester’s father has severe back problems and wanted to try out the Teeter Hang Ups.
 In his case, it was not a good match at all.
 His back problems were perhaps too severe, and he complained that it was uncomfortable, nor did he like the sensation of being inverted.
 He tried it for about a month, but didn’t feel as though there was much benefit from it.
 Some have suggested that it might take 2 months to see any benefit.

 Take a look at one of the Teeter Hang Ups commercials: